Hike at a Glance

 Directions: For those using GPS navigation, the address for Teddington Campground (the main campground within Kara Kara National Park) is Teddington Rd, Stuart Mill VIC 3471.

-Closest towns to this walk: Ararat, Dimboola, Dunolly, Elmhurst, Great Western, Horsham, Inglewood, Maryborough, Murtoa, St Arnaud, Stawell, Warrayure, Wedderburn
+Nearby towns: Ararat, Dimboola, Dunolly, Elmhurst, Great Western, Horsham, Inglewood, Maryborough, Murtoa, St Arnaud, Stawell, Warrayure, Wedderburn

 About the region